Cornice: Cornice return

-A cornice return is an architectural detail that occurs where the horizontal cornice of a roof connects to the rake of a gable.
-It is a short horizontal extension of the cornice that occurs on each side of the gable end of the building (see picture of the Härnösands rådhus with two of these).
+A cornice return is an architectural detail that occurs where a roof's horizontal cornice connects to a gable's rake.
+It is a short horizontal extension of the cornice that occurs on each side of the gable end of the building (see picture of Härnösands rådhus with two of these).
 The two most common types of cornice return are the Greek return and the soffit return (also called a boxed or box soffit return).
-The former includes a sloped hip-shape on the inside of the cornice under the eaves which is sheathed or shingled like the rest of the roof above it and is considered very attractive; the latter is a simple return without these features.
+The former includes a sloped hip shape on the inside of the cornice under the eaves, which is sheathed or shingled like the rest of the roof above it and is considered very attractive; the latter is a simple return without these features.

 As window treatment

 The term cornice may also be used to describe a form of hard window treatment along the top edge of a window.
-When used in this context, a cornice represents a board (usually wood) placed above the window to conceal the mechanism for opening and closing drapes.
+In this context, a cornice represents a board (usually wood) placed above the window to conceal the mechanism for opening and closing drapes.
 If covered in a layer of cloth and given padding, it is sometimes called a soft cornice rather than a hard cornice.